-DCA stands for DuPage Competitive All-stars which is the competitive team branch of DuPage Cheer & Power Tumbling.
-We have several all-star cheer teams that run December - April (after IRCA state), a special needs cheer team that runs year round, and our high school team that runs February - April (after IHSA state).
+We have several all-star cheer teams that run December - April (after IRCA state), a special needs cheer team that runs year round, a high school team that runs February - April (after IHSA state) and our beginner cheer exhibition team, Momentum.
 Our teams do not compete or conflict with your recreational or high school team.
 We are here to compliment your cheer program.
 We are here for the cheerleader who can't get enough of cheer or wants to experience all-star cheer or push themselves further in the sport they love.
-We also have a power tumbling and trampoline team that competes in four events: rod floor, double mini-trampoline, trampoline and synchronized trampoline.
-Our power tumbling team is a year round program but we usually add athletes to the team May - September and then our competitive season runs November - April with Nationals in June.

 What is Power Tumbling?

 At the highest level, Power Tumblers compete at world championships, while trampoline competes at the Olympics.
 Tumbling is done on the rod floor which is made of fiberglass rods covered by 2 rolls of foam and is super bouncy and tumbler does between 3-8 skills per pass.
 Trampoline can compete at all levels from beginner to elite and is great at trampoline increases air awareness and makes better tumblers.
-The double mini is our newest piece of equipment and athlete does one skill set onto surface and one skill set off and lands on mat.
+The double mini is a trampoline that an athlete does one skill set onto surface and one skill set off and lands on mat.
+This by far is the most addictive and fun event of TNT for sure!!!

 What skills do I need to Join Power Tumbling?